 7. Magnetic shelf

-One of the most annoying things about outdoor showers is that there is no place to put your soap, shampoo and other items for bathing.
-If your RV has some screws or other metal on the outside, pick up a magnetic spice rack or magnetic container to hold your favorite biodegradable bath soap.
+One of the most annoying things about outdoor showers is that there is no place to put your soap, shampoo, and other items for bathing.

 8. Waterproof lamp

 Showering outside in the dark is a lot easier with an outdoor light.